Aleksandar Vučić: Relations with China

-The media
+Media

 In 2014, Dunja Mijatović, OSCE Representative on Freedom of the Media, wrote Vučić and made attention with the suppression of the media, which he denied and demanded an apology from OSCE.
-According to the 2015 Freedom House report and the 2017 Amnesty International report, media outlets and journalists has become subject to pressure after criticizing the government of Prime Minister Aleksandar Vučić.
-Also, Serbian media are heavily dependent on advertising contracts and government subsidies which make journalists and media outlets exposed to economic pressures, such as payment defaults, termination of contracts and the like.
-Four popular political talk TV programs were cancelled in 2014, including the renowned political talk show Utisak nedelje by Olja Bećković, running since 24 years and well known for its critical scrutiny of all governments since.
+According to the 2015 Freedom House report and the 2017 Amnesty International report, media outlets and journalists have been pressured after criticizing the government of Vučić.
+Serbian media are also heavily dependent on advertising contracts and government subsidies which make journalists and media outlets exposed to economic pressures, such as payment defaults, termination of contracts and the like.
+Four popular political talk TV programs were canceled in 2014, including the renowned political talk show Utisak nedelje by Olja Bećković, which had been running for 24 years and was well known for its critical scrutiny of all governments since it began.
 In first report after Vučić took the office, European Commission expressed concerns about deteriorating conditions for the full exercise of freedom of expression.
 Report said there was a growing trend of self-censorship which combined with undue influence on editorial policies.
 Reports published in 2016 and 2018 stated that no progress was made to improve conditions for the full exercise of freedom of expression.
-In July 2016, the ruling party organized an exhibition of government-critical press articles and social media posts, labeled as ‘lies’, saying that they wanted to document wrongful attacks and to prove there is no official censorship.
+In July 2016, the ruling party organized an exhibition of government-critical press articles and social media posts, labeled as 'lies', saying that they wanted to document wrongful attacks and to prove there is no official censorship.
 In 2017, Freedom House reported that Serbia posted one of the largest single-year declines in press freedom among all the countries and territories.
 Also, they emphasized that Vučić had sought to squeeze critical media out of the market and discredit the few journalists with the funds and fortitude to keep working.
-Some commentators have described that Vučić built the cult of personality, with the significant role of mass media.
+Some commentators have described that Vučić built a cult of personality, with the significant role of mass media.